google/google-analytics-utilities/README.md

 1. After listing your GA4 Google Ads links, navigate to the “GA4 Google Ads Links” sheet.
-2. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > List.
-3. Check the “Delete” box for each Google Ads link you want to delete.
+2. Check the “Delete” box for each Google Ads link you want to delete.
-4. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > Modify.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > Modify.
-5. The script will attempt to delete the selected Google Ads links.
+4. The script will attempt to delete the selected Google Ads links.

 #### Update